nih-fmrif/NIMH_repro_2017_03/_episodes/01-layers-of-computing.md

 Bash vs. IPython
 We'll be working almost exclusively in the IPython shell in this course.
 IPython provides an easy way to explore and interact with your data that leverages the power of the Python programming language.
 The Bash shell is an extremely versatile tool designed to allow you to control and interact with files and your computer more generally.
 You've likely had exposure to Bash (or it's close cousin, tcsh) if you've used analysis packages like AFNI, FSL, and FreeSurfer.
 The Bash shell is a [great thing to learn](https://swcarpentry.github.io/shell-novice/), but we want to focus on teaching you reproducible computing concepts without getting bogged down in the syntax of too many different languages.

-# Exercise
+> # Draw your stack
+>

-Draw a diagram to illustrate how the programs and computers listed below relate to one another.
+> Draw a diagram to illustrate how the programs and computers listed below relate to one another.
+>

-* Your laptop
+> * Your laptop
-* Helix & Felix
+> * Helix & Felix
-* The Biowulf cluster
+> * The Biowulf cluster
-* NoMachine Remote Desktop
+> * NoMachine Remote Desktop
-* IPython Shell
+> * IPython Shell
-* Angry Birds on your phone
+> * Angry Birds on your phone
+>

-Now get with your partner and compare your drawings.
+> Now get with your partner and compare your drawings.
 Discuss the difference and edit as needed.
+{: .challenge}

 ##  The file system